The Best Kids’ Hiking Shoes For Outdoor Adventures

 Kids will climb rocks and trudge through mud wearing nothing but their Keds.
-But for outdoor trips, their feet really should be cradled inside a pair of quality boots because, well, promoting good biomechanics is pretty essential.
-When it comes to hiking, you want shoes or boots with activity-appropriate support, both underfoot and in the ankle.
+But for outdoor trips, their feet really should be cradled inside a pair of quality shoes because, well, promoting good biomechanics is pretty essential.
+When it comes to hiking, you want shoes or sneakers with activity-appropriate support, both underfoot and in the ankle.
 Choose hikers made from high-quality materials that will breathe and dry quickly so that your child’s feet stay healthy and comfortable.
 You should also look for lacing that’s kid-friendly so your kid actually benefits from the structure of the shoe and that it’s not a sloppy fit.
-Finally, look for good durability and reinforcement so that you won’t be buying new hiking boots constantly.
+Finally, look for good durability and reinforcement so that you won’t be buying new hiking shoes constantly.
 Well, at least until your kids grow out of their first pair.
 Here are a few of our trail-tested favorites.

 Keen Big Kids’ Oakridge Waterproof

 This low-cut hiker has waterproof-breathable leather and fabric on top with a non-marking, rock-gripping sole.
 The bungee lace system, which on the little kids’ version combines elasticized laces with a Velcro closure, is easy to get on and off, and also easy for your child to fine tune when they’re rock hopping and running around.
 The padded collar and tongue prevent pressure points.
 And because the shoe is treated with odor control, even when your scrambler wears it barefoot, it won’t stink.